leafwind/SimpleTwitchBot/README.md

 If you want something even more barebone than this, checkout [BareboneTwitchBot](https://github.com/EhsanKia/BareboneTwitchBot).

+update: enable `MarkovChat`

 # Installation and usage
-All you should need is Pyhton 2.7+ with [Twisted](https://twistedmatrix.com/trac/) installed.
+--All you should need is Pyhton 2.7+ with [Twisted](https://twistedmatrix.com/trac/) installed.-- All package needed is in requirements.txt, run:
-You then copy this project in a folder, configure the bot and run `twitch_irc.py`.
+`sudo apt-get update; sudo apt-get install python-dev -y` `pip install requirements.txt` (python-virtualenv is recommended) You then copy this project in a folder, configure the bot and run `twitch_irc.py`.

 #### Configuration:
 Make sure to modify the following values in `bot_config.json`: